MrPickles/dotfiles/README.md

 These dotfiles are best used with zsh, [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), and the [solarized](http://ethanschoonover.com/solarized) colorscheme.
-The configuration has [powerline](https://github.com/powerline/powerline) active for vim and tmux, and uses a custom zsh theme similar to agnoster.
+The configuration has powerline-based fonts status bars for vim and tmux, and uses a custom zsh theme similar to agnoster.
 Thus you'll need to patch to a font that supports powerline.

 ## Installation
 Installation is as simple as cloning the repo and running the configuration